solangeindaco/password-generator-h3/README.md

 ## Description

 I deployed this repository to learn about Javascript.
 The basic code for the website was provided by a Bootcamp course.
 I implemented an algoritm to generate a password according to the criteria chosen by the user.
-I used dialog to ask the user about his/her choices.
+I used dialogs to ask the user about his/her choices.
 I learn:
     - how to display a dialog with an optional message, "window.prompts".
     - how to display a dialog with an optional message, and to wait until the user either confirms or cancels the dialog, "window.confirm".